-HS501 (HS101) • Church History: From the Early Church to the Reformation.
+HS501 • Church History: From the Early Church to the Reformation.
 An introduction to the major movements within Christian history from the beginnings of the church to the 16th century.
-Students will also be introduced to basic methodology and bibliographical tools used in the study of the past.
+Students are also introduced to basic methodology and bibliographical tools used in the study of the past.
 Four hours.

-HS502 (HS102) • Church History: The Church in the Modern World.
+HS502 • Church History: The Church in the Modern World.
 An introduction to the major movements within Christian history since the Protestant Reformation of the 16th century.
-Students will also be involved in primary research in the field of church history.
+Students are also involved in primary research in the field of church history.
 St. Paul and Bethel Seminary of the East recommended prerequisite: HS501.
 Four hours.

-HS503 (HS103) • Church History Survey.
+HS503 • Church History Survey.
 An introduction to the major movements within Christian history from the beginnings of the church to the present era.
 Basic methodology and bibliographical tools used to study the past are part of this course.
 Four hours.

-HS601 (HS201) • History of Christian Thought: The Early Church to Scholasticism.
+HS601 • History of Christian Thought: The Early Church to Scholasticism.
 A survey of the major historical, cultural, and theological factors influencing the development of doctrine to Aquinas, with major analysis of the work of the Ante- and Post-Nicene councils and their subsequent influence on the articulation of the structure of theological thought.
 (Cognate credit with TS601.)
 St. Paul prerequisite: HS501.
 Four hours.

-HS602 (HS202) • History of Christian Thought: Wycliffe to Wesley.
+HS602 • History of Christian Thought:

+Scholasticism to Enlightenment.
 An analysis of theological renewal based on inductive study from the writings of Wycliffe, Hus, Luther, Calvin, the Anabaptists, Elizabethan-American Puritans, and John Wesley.
 (Cognate credit with TS602.)
 St. Paul prerequisite: HS501 or HS502.
 Four hours.

-HS603 (HS203) • History of Christian Thought: 19th Century to the Present.
+HS603 • History of Christian Thought:

+Nineteenth and Twentieth Centuries.
 An analysis of contemporary theology as it is reflected in the formative periods of the 19th and 20th centuries, with particular reference to the modern era and its significance to contemporary church life.
 (Cognate credit with TS603.)
 St. Paul prerequisite: HS502.
 Four hours.

-HS703 (HS204) • Christian Classics.
+HS703 • Christian Classics.
 An evaluation of important Christian literature, from Augustine's Confessions to C. S. Lewis' Till We Have Faces.
 Attention will be directed to the context of several types of classics, as well as to their authors and messages.
 Four hours.

-HS708 (HS208) • History of World Missions.
+HS708 • History of World Missions.
 A survey of missionary movements on the major continents with special emphasis on biographies, types of mission fields, and missionary strategy.
 (Cognate credit with GC708.)
 Four hours.

-HS715 (HS206) • History of the Jews Since 70 C.E.
+HS715 • History of the Jews Since 70 C.E.
 The course of Jewish history from the fall of the Temple to the present.
 Attention is given both to Jewish groups and to developments in Judaism.
 Particular emphasis is given to American Jewish history, the modern state of Israel, and Jewish-Christian relations.
 Four hours.

-HS717 (HS205) • Eastern Christendom.
+HS717 • Eastern Christendom.
 A study of Orthodox Christianity from the Byzantine period and conversion of the Slavic lands to the centuries under Islam and the Russian Renaissance of the 20th century.
-Theological distinctives of orthodoxy such as theosis, icons, and liturgy will be explored.
-Contemporary orthodox dialogue with Roman Catholic theology and its participation in the World Council of Churches will be assessed.
+Theological distinctives of orthodoxy such as theosis, icons, and liturgy are explored.
+Contemporary orthodox dialogue with Roman Catholic theology and its participation in the World Council of Churches are assessed.
 Four hours.